Teapot-418/Teapot-418.github.io/_posts/2018-09-12-Hadoop-Part-1.md

 ## What's part 2 going to be about?

 The next part has two main topics: HDFS and MapReduce.
-* Adding data to HDFS and retrieving data from HDFS.
+* Adding, retrieving and removing data from HDFS.
-* Writing a MapReduce job and run it.
+* Writing a MapReduce job and running it.